skroutz/css-style-guide/README.md

 Media queries are an approach to managing state change.
 A media query, should be defined within a @media block within a specific style sheet (at the bottom).

 The intent is to keep the styles that pertain to a specific layout or module in a logically grouped way.
-We declare 2 redlines for three versions in our websites, 640px and 960px:
+Since we use a mobile first approach we declare 2 redlines for three versions in our websites, 640px and 960px:

-* Viewport < 640px (Mobile version).
+* Viewport < 640px (Default, Mobile version).
-* 641px < Viewport < 960px (Tablet version).
+* 641px < Viewport < 960px (Medium, Tablet version).
-* 961px < Viewport (Desktop version).
+* 961px < Viewport (Large, Desktop version).

 Media queries suffixes we use, are the following:

-* _tablet.scss (Tablet version).
+* _large.scss (Desktop version).
-* _mobile.scss (Mobile version).
+* _medium.scss (Tablet version).

 We also use media queries to distinguish between [HiDPI displays](http://en.wikipedia.org/wiki/Retina_Display) (aka.
 Retina displays) and normal displays: